A proof of a conjecture of Erd\H{o}s and Gy\'{a}rf\'{a}s on monochromatic path covers: Introduction

 Erd\H{o}s and Gy\'{a}rf\'{a}s conjectured (see \cite{GYARFAS2016}) that this construction is the colouring that requires the most paths for a cover, meaning that the bound in their theorem could be improved to $\sqrt{n}$.
 In this paper, we confirm their conjecture for all sufficiently large $n$.

-\begin{theorem} There exists $n_0\in \N$ such that for all $n>n_0$ and all 2-edge-colourings of $E(K_n)$, there exists a collection of at most $\sqrt{n}$ monochromatic paths of the same colour that cover the vertices of $K_n$. \end{theorem}
+\begin{theorem} For all $n> 20^{40}$, the vertex set of every 2-edge-coloured complete graph on $n$ vertices can be covered by $\sqrt{n}$ monochromatic paths, all of the same colour. \end{theorem}

-The constant $n_0$ that we find is large, but with some additional technical effort, one can show that for all $n\in \N$, $\sqrt{n}+10$ monochromatic paths of the same colour are sufficient to cover $K_n$.
+We do not attempt to optimise the constant $20^{40}$, but with some additional technical effort, one can show that for all $n\in \N$, $\sqrt{n}+10$ monochromatic paths of the same colour are sufficient to cover $V(K_n)$.

 Several related problems of this type have also been studied, looking for monochromatic structures that either cover or partition the vertex set within an edge-coloured graph.
-For example, Lehel's conjecture, proven in full by Bessy and Thomass\'e \cite{BESSY2010176}, strengthens \Cref{thm:gyarfs-og}.
-It states that the vertices of a $2$-edge-coloured $K_n$ can be covered by two vertex-disjoint monochromatic cycles (of course, they must be allowed to have different colours).
-A famous generalisation of Lehel's conjecture due to Gy\'{a}rf\'{a}s \cite{gyarfas-mono-paths}, stating that an $r$-edge-coloured complete graph can be covered by $r$ monochromatic cycles, remains wide open.
+For example, Lehel's conjecture, proven for large $n$ by Łuczak, Rödl and Szemer\'edi \cite{Luczak1998PartitioningTC} and independently by Allen \cite{ALLEN_2008}, and for all $n$ by Bessy and Thomass\'e \cite{BESSY2010176}, strengthens \Cref{thm:gyarfs-og}.
+It states that the vertex set of every $2$-edge-coloured $K_n$ can be covered by two vertex-disjoint monochromatic cycles (of course, they must be allowed to have different colours).
+A generalisation of \cref{thm:gyarfs-og} conjectured by Gy\'{a}rf\'{a}s \cite{gyarfas-mono-paths}, stating that the vertex set of every $r$-edge-coloured complete graph can be covered by $r$ vertex-disjoint monochromatic paths, remains open.
 We refer the reader to the survey \cite{GYARFAS2016} for partial results and further related problems.

 Finally, as an interpolation between \Cref{thm:gyarfs-og} and \Cref{thm:erdos-gyarfas}, Eugster and Mousset \cite{eugster-mousset} investigated the minimal number of monochromatic paths needed to cover the $r$-edge-coloured $K_n$ if at most $s\leq r$ different colours are allowed to be used for the paths in total.